Gerald Grosvenor, 6th Duke of Westminster: Personal life

-In 1998, the Duke suffered a nervous breakdown and depression, citing the overwhelming pressures of business and public life.
-His depression worsened after reports in newspapers that he had employed the services of prostitutes.
+In 1998, the Duke suffered a nervous breakdown and had a severe depression, citing the overwhelming pressures of business and public life.
+In 2007 he was alleged to have hired escort girls.
+His name was mentioned in the Eliot Spitzer prostitution scandal.
+Tabloid newspapers suggested that the Duke of Westminster was one of the wealthy clients of the New York-based Emperors Club VIP.

 Death

-The Duke died on 9 August 2016 at Royal Preston Hospital in Preston, Lancashire, after suffering a heart attack at his Abbeystead Estate.
+The Duke died on 9 August 2016, aged 64, at Royal Preston Hospital in Preston, Lancashire, after suffering a heart attack at his Abbeystead Estate.
 A private funeral attended by close relatives was held on 12 August, and a memorial service was held at Chester Cathedral on 28 November.
 He is buried in the family plot at St Mary's Church, Eccleston.

-That the Grosvenor family stood to pay very little, if any, inheritance tax on his £9bn+ fortune led to calls for a review of how the inheritance of trust funds and similar assets are handled in the UK.
+That the Grosvenor family stood to pay very little, if any, inheritance tax on his £9 billion fortune led to calls for a review of how the inheritance of trust funds and similar assets are handled in the UK.